 We divide our hiking boots and mountain boots into categories A – D. Some models might cover two categories or sit somewhere in between.
 This is why the descriptions overlap.

 The main criteria for this categorisation is boot torsional stiffness – how flexible the sole is lengthways and sideways.
-This ranges from very flexible (leisure footwear in Category A) to extremely stiff (Category D mountain boots).
+This ranges from very flexible (leisure footwear in Category A) to extremely stiff (Category D mountain boots). (–> 5 reasons for hiking boots made of leather)

 The more flexible the sole is, the greater the roll-off.
 This increases the walking comfort.
 And vice versa: The stiffer the sole, the better the stability and support.
 This ensures surefootedness on uneven paths with stones, rocks and roots.